brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   # ....
 ```

-When we are not using pipelining, we have to manually specify which layers to checkpoint.
-This requires calling [`deepspeed.checkpointing.checkpoint`](https://deepspeed.readthedocs.io/en/latest/activation-checkpointing.html#using-activation-checkpointing) at every layer that we want to checkpoint.
-We will use the previous `lo_layers()` method to iterate over the model layers and filter those to be checkpointed in the `forward()` pass of `GPTlite` as:
+When not using pipelining, we have to manually specify which layers to checkpoint, by calling [`deepspeed.checkpointing.checkpoint`](https://deepspeed.readthedocs.io/en/latest/activation-checkpointing.html#using-activation-checkpointing) at the checkpoint layers.
+We will use the previous `lo_layers()` method to iterate over the layers of a model and assign the relevant checkpointing in the `forward()` pass of `GPTlite` as:

 ```python
 ### gptlite.py